diogoff/plasma-disruptions/README.md

 ## Requirements

-- Keras with Theano or TensorFlow backend
+- Keras, with Theano or TensorFlow backend

 ## Instructions